ATP Challenger Tour 175

 The ATP Challenger 175 tournaments are the highest tier of annual men's tennis tournaments on the ATP Challenger Tour, with 175 ranking points awarded to each singles champion.
+The series was established in 2023 and currently consists of six events per year.

 Events

-The Estoril tournament was played for the first time as an ATP Challenger 175 in 2025, before returning to its original ATP 250 status in 2026 and 2027.
-The Punta Cana event had its inaugural edition in 2025 and the Cagliari tournament, held in 2023 and 2024 as an ATP Challenger 175, was removed from the calendar in 2025.
+The Estoril tournament was played for the first time as an ATP Challenger 175 in 2025 (downgraded from ATP 250 status in previous years), before returning to its original status in 2026.
+The Copa Cap Cana had its inaugural edition in 2025.

+The Cagliari, Sardegna event, held in 2023 and in 2024 as an ATP Challenger 175, was removed from the calendar in 2025 and made its return in 2026.
+The Copa Faulconbridge in Valencia was upgraded to a Challenger 175 event also in 2026.